AbsaOSS/ABRiS/README.md

   dataFrame.select(from_avro(col("value"), schemaRegistryConfig) as 'data).select("data.*")
 }
 ```
-This part is almost same as in previous example only this time you send in the registry configuration instead of schema.
-Of course the schema already have to be in Schema Registry for this to work.
+This example is similar to the previous one except for the fact that this time configurations to access Schema Registry are provided instead of the schema itself.
+The schema must already be available on Schema Registry.

 ### Reading Confluent Avro binary records with provided Avro schema
 ```scala